SS Dixie Arrow

+SS Dixie Arrow was an American steam-powered oil tanker built in 1920–1921 in Camden, New Jersey, by the New York Shipbuilding Corporation.
+She was owned by the Standard Oil Company of New York (Socony) and operated through several subsidiaries and successive companies.
+The tanker was the last member of the Arrow class, a group of twelve oil tankers owned by Socony.

 She operated for just over two decades, beginning her service in late November 1921.
 Dixie Arrow carried petroleum products and vegetable oils from North America to East Asia during her first two years, but East Asia was removed from her route after 1923.
 Her service was limited by Socony even further, to only the East and Gulf Coasts, in the early 1930s.

 The tanker was torpedoed off of Cape Hatteras, North Carolina on the morning of March 26, 1942, by the German submarine U-71.
 Dixie Arrow sank that evening, with 22 of her 33-man crew surviving.
 She was one of many ships sunk by U-boats off the Outer Banks during the period that German sailors named "the Second Happy Time".

 The wreck of Dixie Arrow is presently a marine habitat that sports an abundance of aquatic life, as well as a popular site for wreck diving.
 It is registered as a National Historic Place and is a part of the Monitor National Marine Sanctuary.